Best of Borneo

 Days 9-10 Mulu (2B)

-Day 9 is a long travel day, heading first by 4x4s and then down river by private boat to reach Mulu.
-The journey winds through local villages.
-We'll make a lunch stop in Marudi, a very local area, where we can also stop up on supplies and snacks.
-We'll take a covered private longboat all the way to Mulu.
+After a relaxing morning in Kota Kinabalu, catch an afternoon flight to Mulu.
 The evening of Day 9 and all of Day 10 is free to try cave exploring, hiking part of the Headhunters Trail, enjoying wildlife night walks, viewing bats at dusk, taking boat rides, abseiling, visiting local villages and more.
 Sarawak's largest national park, World Heritage-listed Gunung Mulu National Park is a wonderland of natural and geological marvels.
 Spanning 529 square kilometers, with peaks rising to 2376 meters, Mulu encompasses a huge variety of tropical ecosystems and is also home to an amazing network of limestone caves.
 Here we explore some of the world's largest caves and witness the incredible nightly phenomena, where literally millions of bats leave the entrance to Deer Cave.
-Day 9 Miri to Marudi: 4x4s about 4-5hrs Marudi to Mulu: Private longtail boat between 6-10 hrs, depending on the river level

 Day 11 Kuching (1B)